|Stages:||21 (332,13 km)|

 - The action begins with Thursday night’s traditional super special at Karlstad trotting track, which is repeated 48 hours later.

-- Much of Friday’s opening leg is in Norway with a remote service in Kirkenær.
-It also includes a cross-border test on roads not used since 2011.
+- Much of Friday’s opening leg is in Norway with a tyre-change opportunity in Kirkenær.
+It includes the cross border Röjden stage.

-- Saturday comprises classic stages in the frozen forests around the Hagfors service park, including the famous Colin’s Crest in Vargåsen.
+- Saturday comprises classic stages in the frozen forests around Hagfors, including the famous Colin’s Crest in Vargåsen.

-- The final day returns to the same area for just three tests, including the rally-closing Power Stage in Värmullsåsen, before the Karlstad finish.
+- The final day returns to the same area for four tests, including the rally-closing Power Stage in Värmullsåsen, before the Karlstad finish.

 - The only true winter round and a classic Rally Sweden will be characterised by frozen roads lined with snow banks.

 - Drivers ‘lean’ cars against the banks to guide them round corners.
 But in warmer temperatures the banks disintegrate on impact and cars become stuck in the snow.

 - Studded tyres are essential and provide remarkable grip but drivers must acclimatise to the ‘floating’ feeling and different braking points.

 - When temperatures hover around freezing, the studs tear up the road surface and exposed gravel rips them from the tyres to leave little traction.

 - Outdoor servicing in temperatures as low as -25°C makes normally routine jobs slower and tricky for gloved mechanics.

 - Loose surface specification but engineering solutions required to make engines work at peak performance in unrelenting cold.

 - Skinny tyres are fitted with about 380 tungsten-tipped steel studs to bite into the frozen roads.
 Each stud is 20mm long and weighs 4g.
 However, just 7mm is exposed, with the rest inserted into the rubber to provide a strong anchor.